 We celebrate the Christmas story as the ultimate gift of God’s love toward humanity.
 “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life,” (John 3:16).

 But, the Christmas story is more than the celebration that He came.
 It stands as a reminder every year that if He came once as He said He would, then He’s coming back – just like He said He would!

 We love this time of year.
 There’s no greater feeling than the fellowship and gifts of love shared.
 But, once the gifts are unwrapped and once the food is eaten and people return to their homes; let the Christmas story remind you, the King came once, and the King will return once again.

-In preparation of His return, I must ask, “Have you received His gift?”
+In preparation for His return, I must ask, “Have you received His Gift?”

 Joy to the World – He came.
 And, He’s coming back again.
 That’s the true end of the Christmas story.

 Have a Merry Christmas Everyone!!!!

 Copyright © Word For Life Says.com (Sharing any posts or lessons can only be done through the share buttons provided on this site from the original posts, lessons, and articles only.
 You can reblog from the original posts only using the reblog button provided, or share using the share buttons provided from these social media platforms: Facebook, Twitter, or Pinterest, etc., and they must be shared from the original posts only.
 All other repostings are prohibited.
 Posts and other items of interest found on this site may not be copied and pasted, downloaded, uploaded, etc to another website or entity not listed (physical or electronic).
 See COPYRIGHT PAGE for more details.